samheather/octo-shell/README.md

 Octo-OS - Shell
-shell.c is the current only source file.  cr.sh is because I am lazy, so it compiles and runs to save me the bother.
+shell.c is the current only source file.
+To run, execute compile+run.sh

+ToDo:
+Make so not dependent on <string.h>